 - If the CTL expires, a defendant must be released no matter how serious the breach.

 - To avoid this situation arising, the attention of the judge must be drawn to Regulation 6(6) and to the release of the defendant on the CTL expiry date.
 Any future remand following a breach of bail will not be subject to a CTL: the defendant’s bail or remand will be at the discretion of the court (s.22 (5) (b) of the Act).

 - Section 25 Criminal Justice and Public Order Act 1994

-- The provision applies (even after a CTL has expired or an extension refused) where a defendant has been charged with homicide or rape (or any other offence in section 25(2) or an attempt to commit those offences) and has a previous conviction for any offence in that subsection.
+- This section restricts bail for defendants charged with or convicted of homicide or rape after previous convictions for such offences.
+The provision applies (even after a CTL has expired or an extension refused) where a defendant has been charged with homicide or rape (or any other offence in section 25(2), or an attempt to commit any of those offences) and has a previous conviction for any offence in that subsection.
 If the offence is one of manslaughter, the section only applies where the defendant was imprisoned or detained.

-- The same provisions apply to a defendant convicted in another country of an offence which corresponds to an offence in section 25(2) and if manslaughter or culpable homicide, that a period of imprisonment or detention was imposed.
+- The same provisions apply to a defendant convicted in another country of an offence which corresponds to an offence in section 25(2) and, if manslaughter or culpable homicide, where a period of imprisonment or detention was imposed.

 - The section applies even if there is an appeal pending against the conviction or sentence.